cabberley/HA_RedbackTech/README.md

 - Supports multiple RedBack inverters on the same site
 - Supports multiple inverters on the same API Account
 - Creates an Inverter and a Battery devices for each inverter it finds (Adds the Battery device only if it finds batteries in your setup)
+- Supports and Creates Operating Envelopes.
+Refer to the wiki to find out more and understand what Operating Envelopes are!!

+## Version 2.6.7 updates

+- added support for Operating Envelopes, after loading the integration go to the Integration and select configure, and check the box to enable the device.
+Refer to the wiki for more details.
+- Fixed the Integration configuration flows.
+You can now correctly reconfigure the integration.
+- Code optimizations, including using the correct Redback API authentication.
+- Security, now uses correct OAuth2 Redback API authentication.

 ## Version 2.6.6 updates